Fund review committee for UW retirement plans

 Managing Editor, Journal of Financial and Quantitative Analysis

 Appointed Faculty Representative as recommended by the Faculty Senate Executive Committee (FSEC)

 Paul Malatesta is Norman J. Maetcalfe Professor of Finance at the University of Washington Foster School of Business, where he has been a member of the faculty since 1980.
 He earned his B.A. at the University of California and his doctorate at the University of Rochester.
 His teaching and research interests focus on financial matters and he has published numerous articles on related topics.
 Since 1987 Malatesta has served as the Managing Editor of the Journal of Financial and Quantitative Analysis, one of the most selective and prestigious academic journals dedicated to the field of finance.

 In addition to his scholarly activities, Malatesta has also been a consultant to law firms, major corporations, and the United States Navy.
 His consulting experience includes matters related to pension plan investments and to investment management.

 T. Aaron Morello

 Professional Staff Representative as recommended by the Professional Staff Organization (PSO) Board

-Aaron Morello has been an oceanographer in UW’s Marine Chemistry Laboratory since February 1998.
-He served on the PSO board of directors from 2008-2012.
+Aaron Morello has been an oceanographer in the UW’s Marine Chemistry Laboratory since 1998.
+He has served on the PSO Board of Directors, and has been a member of the Board’s Scholarship and Legislative Committees.
 Morello earned a Bachelor of Science in Marine Biology from Western Washington University in the spring of 1995.